RichardBrown384/Eichhoernchen/README.md

 1. Any changes made to floppy discs aren't saved when the application exits (see [#16][iss16]).
 This is currently a safety feature since protecting user data is paramount.
-2. CMOS configuration changes aren't persisted (see [#2][iss2])
-3. Switching between various versions of RISC OS is less than convenient (see [#2][iss2])

 ## Planned future work

-The focus for now will be on adding tests to those compontents that got missed during that difficult stage of development known as staring at a blank screen and examining logfiles to find out why things weren't working.
+The focus for now will be on adding tests to those components that got missed during that difficult stage of development known as staring at a blank screen and examining logfiles to find out why things weren't working.

-After the tests have been written, the plan is to then implement missing features such as saving changes to floppies and persisting CMOS state before turning our attention towards performance.
+After the tests have been written, the plan is to then implement missing features such as saving changes to floppies and state before turning our attention towards performance.

-New capabilties, such a hard disc support, are postponed until the application is comparatively bug-free and performant.
+New capabilities, such a hard disc support, are postponed until the application is comparatively bug-free and performant.

 ## Thanks